 - macOS only provides read-only NTFS support by default.
-Apple has chosen not to enable write access due to stability risks and licensing concerns.
+Apple, citing stability and patent concerns, does not enable write support by default.

-- Enabling NTFS write access requires additional engineering layers, which is why NTFS for Mac tools exist in the first place.
+- Enabling NTFS write access requires specialized technical methods, which is exactly why NTFS for Mac software exists.

-Over the past ~20 years, developers have explored four fundamentally different approaches to solve this problem.
+Over the past ~20 years, developers have explored four distinct technical approaches to solve this problem.
 Among them, generations 1–3 evolved into real-world, production-ready solutions.

-macOS has long included a built-in NTFS driver inherited from FreeBSD (mount_ntfs).
-However, Apple intentionally mounted NTFS volumes as read-only.
+macOS has always included a built-in NTFS driver inherited from FreeBSD (mount_ntfs).
+However, Apple mounted NTFS volumes as read-only.

 Pros: